Roswell High School (Georgia): Current campus

 Side entrance to Roswell High School.
 The gymnasium is visible with its domed roof.

 The current campus is the third that Roswell High School has occupied.
 It opened in the fall of 1990 on King Road, just off of Highway 92, with an enrollment of nearly 2,000 students.
 It is the oldest high school building in North Fulton.
 The new campus was expanded with a football stadium and softball field added in 1994 and an auditorium in 1995, paid for by the RHS Foundation.
 The campus includes science, computer, video, and cosmetology labs; baseball and softball fields, a stadium for football and soccer, a lacrosse field, an additional practice field, a dome style gymnasium, a cross country trail, and lighted tennis courts for athletics.

 In 2008 the Roswell gymnasium was named one of the top high school gyms in the nation.
 Cited were the domed rotunda, the hanging four sided scoreboard, and locker room facilities.

 Roswell's athletic fields as seen from the stadium.
 Visible are the baseball field, softball field, tennis courts and north end zone of the football stadium.

 On February 2, 2007, Roswell High had a groundbreaking ceremony for an expansion project.
 The 23851 sqft expansion added ten new classrooms, including science labs and a new band room.
 This increased the school to a 1,900 student official capacity with the state.
 The addition also reduced some of the need for portable classrooms, but portable units were still used after the expansion to handle Roswell's enrollment (2400 students as of 2007).
 Construction officially began on February 5, 2007.
 The addition was paid for by a one-cent special-purpose local-option sales tax (SPLOST).
 Additional improvements to RHS for additional safety and security features, technology and curriculum equipment enhancements, and athletic facilities upgrades were to be implemented as part of the third SPLOST, approved by Fulton County voters on March 20, 2007.

-In 2014, Roswell High School began renovating its main entrance.
-The main office and front desk were relocated as a safety measure for the administration.
-The security office was also relocated to be near the main entrance.
-Due to the renovation, one trailer was removed from the property.
-The renovation took down the metal covering leading from the carpool dropoff to the main entrance.

-Roswell High School also added a new exterior with a stone face and large front-facing windows.
-Small interior changes included new bathroom fixtures and tile.